Why Korean Parents Live in Their Cars for Their Children’s Education

 The Parking Lot Outside the Hagwon

-In South Korea, especially in large cities, it is common to see rows of cars parked outside private academies — known as hagwons.
+In South Korea, especially in large cities, it is common to see rows of cars parked outside private academies — known locally as “hagwons.”

-Inside those buildings, children study math, English, coding, music, debate.
+Inside those buildings, children study math, English, coding, music, or debate.

 Outside, parents wait.